VisualEhrmanntraut/VisualEhrmanntraut/README.md

 Hi.
-I'm a full stack engineer and reverse engineer from Greece.
+I'm a full stack  and reverse engineer from Greece.

+I have a vocational training diploma in Software Engineering and certification as an executive in operational planning and business development.

+## Active Projects

+- Inferno: Apple Silicon emulation, with various tools.
+- Various Hackintosh additions and improvements, such as AMD iGPU support (NootedRed).

+See https://chefkiss.dev/ for more information.

 ## Support me